-The messenger visit means I have to get moving.
-So I leave the with most of my Earth crew, Monk, and eleven of the conscripts.
+The messenger’s visit means I have to get moving.
+So I leave there with most of my Earth crew, Monk, and eleven of the conscripts.

 The Second Campaign

 An hour after the Brotherhood messenger’s arrival I’m leading my small force of twenty people south while Victor explains to the carpenters how to make a trebuchet.
-I make a point of remembering to get the plans to build some of my own.
-I hadn’t thought of siege engines.
+I make a point of remembering to get the plans to build some of my own as I hadn’t thought of siege engines.

 In the afternoon we pass the road to Green Valley then pass the gate into Cliff Port without comment.
 We can safely do this because we look like the force who took the prisoners north on their way back south.

 It’s night when we make our way between Seaside Citadel and the nearby port.
-We can safely pass through since they’re two distinct towns with a few miles between their walls, and they can’t see us on the road.
-However, we do have to be careful not to make any noise the guards on either wall can hear, because they’ll send out troops to investigate if they hear us going by.
+We can safely pass through since they’re two distinct towns with a few miles between their walls and they can’t see us on the road in the dark.
+However, we do have to be careful not to make any noise the guards on either wall can hear because they’ll send out troops to investigate if they hear us going by.
 Like shadows we move down the road at a slow walk until we’re a few miles south of both towns.